einbahnstrasse/MHL-Physical-Modeling/final-project.md

 ### 3. Things Your Project Should Have

-The elements described below are already available to you in the [Concert _My Magnum Opus_ Boiler Patches](https://github.com/einbahnstrasse/MHL-CAO-spat-boiler){:target="_blank"}    template we will build in our previous semesters.
+The elements described below are already available to you in the [_My Magnum Opus_ Concert Boiler Patches](https://github.com/einbahnstrasse/MHL-CAO-spat-boiler){:target="_blank"}    template we will build in our previous semesters.
 Your project must reproduce this basic structure as a minimum requirement:

 1. A **folder** of patches, Max abstractions, `.gendsp` files (if you are using `gen~`), sounds, or other dependencies.
 Your folder structure should look like this: